Fall in love again with Galena, Illinois

 #7: Places to stay keep getting better

 Eagle Ridge Resort and Spa continues to offer high-end hotel rooms, villas and vacation homes on a picturesque property outside of town.
 Guests can enjoy golf, a spa, restaurants and activities.
 The spacious rooms at the Irish Cottage Boutique Hotel don’t feel particularly Irish, but the on-site pub is warm and inviting.
-Yet-to-be-renovated rooms at Chestnut Mountain Resort offer a great place to stay for travelers on a budget.
+Rooms at Chestnut Mountain Resort offer a great place to stay for travelers on a budget.
 The plush two-bedroom vacation rental property The Cottage on Lake Galena has a full kitchen and a year-round outdoor hot tub looking out over yet another amazing view.

 - A humble welcome at Wooded Wonderland Country Store and Sawmill.